IBM/pixiedust-facebook-analysis/README.md

 When the reader has completed this Code Pattern, they will understand how to:

  * Read external data in to a DSX Jupyter notebook via DSX Object Storage and pandas DataFrames.
- * Use a Jupyter notebook and Watson APIs to enrich data unstructured data using:
+ * Use a Jupyter notebook and Watson APIs to enrich unstructured data using:
      * [Natural Language Understanding](https://www.ibm.com/watson/developercloud/natural-language-understanding.html)
      * [Tone Analyzer](https://www.ibm.com/watson/developercloud/tone-analyzer.html)
      * [Visual Recognition](https://www.ibm.com/watson/developercloud/visual-recognition.html)